-What Do Environmental Restoration Planner Do?
+What You Need to Know About Environmental Restoration Planner

 - Supervise and provide technical guidance, training, or assistance to employees working in the field to restore habitats.